AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56447-adding-same-product-to-cart-via-parallel-web-api-rest-requests-results-in-two-separate-items-in-the-cart.md

 1. Generate a customer token for making the REST API calls request using [!DNL Postman].
 1. Create a shopping cart for the customer.
 1. Use the token generated above to create an empty cart for the customer.
-1. Use CURL to make two *'AddProductsToCart'* requests running in parallel.
-Follow the instructions: https://developer.adobe.com/commerce/webapi/REST/tutorials/orders/
+1. Use CURL to make two `AddProductsToCart` requests running in parallel.
+Follow the instructions in the [Order processing tutorial]( https://developer.adobe.com/commerce/webapi/rest/tutorials/orders/) in the developer documentation.

 <u>Expected results</u>: